cardano-foundation/cardano-academy/courses/CBCA/1-introduction_to_blockchain/1-general_introduction_and_background/README.md

 2. They provide a way for different components to achieve agreement.
 </details>

-### In a typical blockchain:*
+### In a typical blockchain...

-1. Decisions are made by an elected leading authority
+1. decisions are made by an elected leading authority.
-1. Decisions are made at random
+1. decisions are made at random.
-1. There’s no decision to be made
+1. there’s no decision to be made.
-1. Decisions are reached through a consensus algorithm.
+1. decisions are reached through a consensus algorithm.

 <details><summary>See correct answer</summary>

-4. Decisions are reached through a consensus algorithm.
+4. decisions are reached through a consensus algorithm.
 </details>

 ### Why is the distribution of components important in a distributed system?